georgringer/news/Documentation/Introduction/Contribution/Index.rst

 feedback on how to reproduce the problem.
 We will only accept bug fixes if we can reproduce the problem.

-(3) Features: Not every feature is relevant to the majority of `news` users.
+(3) Features: Not every feature is relevant to the majority of the users.
-In addition: We do not want to make `news` more complicated in usability for a marginal feature.
+In addition: We do not want to make this extension more complicated in usability for a marginal feature.
 It helps to have a discussion about a new feature before opening a pull request.

 (4) Please always create a pull request based on the updated release branch.